sadfuzzy/lana-bank/apps/admin-panel/cypress/manuals/governance.md

 ### 6. Approve a Process {#6-approve-a-process}

-**Test Action:** As a committee member, approve a process (e.g., approving a withdrawal assigned to the committee).
+**Flow:** As a committee member, approve a process (e.g., approving a withdrawal assigned to the committee).

 #### Steps